AuditeMarlow/spellbound/README.md

 and specifies it as the background image for i3lock.

 ### Show it to me!
-When invoked, it'll leave you with a screen similar to
+When invoked, it'll leave you with a screen similar to:
 ![example](https://raw.githubusercontent.com/vswarte/spellbound/master/example.png)
 Where you can (as per usual) just start mashing in your password.